Metrics for Algorithmic Trading [draft version, please report errors or suggestions, thanks]

 Imagine the price range subdivided in intervals of a given width (based on a prespecified percentage, for instance 0.1%).

 Let's call the lines marking the intervals, "grid lines" (or "price grid lines").
-The distance between 2 given adjacent price grid lines is called Gridsize and corresponds to a given amount called Gridvalue.
+The distance between 2 given adjacent price grid lines is called Gridsize and corresponds to a given price percentage.

-The grid line reference system is the base of all algorithmical trading system.
-Changing the grid value means expanding or shrinking our trading "timeframe" and our trading game, except that here our "clock" is defined solely based on price moves.
-For instance, the scalps could be defined in terms of a factor of the gridspacing.
+The grid line reference system can be the basis of an algorithmical trading system.
+Changing the grid value means expanding or shrinking the granularity of our computations and might reflect focus on different "timeframes", except that here our "clock" is defined solely based on price moves.
+For instance, the scalps could be defined in terms of a factor of the gridsize.

 Example (a grid of 0.1%):